Labieb679/Labieb679/README.md

 - **Graduation Year:** 2027

 - **Previous Education:** achieved qualifications in A-level: Mathematics, Biology, Product Design and Arabic.
 - considering the qualifications i had chosen and achieved, it did not dawn upon me that i would be interested in studying computer science, but towards the end of my A-level education i realised that the future of many working fields would lean towards AI and technological development.
-This created my intrest for computer science and software engineering.
+This established my intrest for computer science and software engineering.

 # Skills